frankfzw/mySpark/note/modify.md

     Since the RDD of the early scheduling stage will always be a ShuffledRDD, we modified the ShuffledRDD to make it wait.

-## ShuffledRDD
-### compute:
-Sleep 50 ms and do check until the read doesn't return null
 ## BlockStoreShuffleReader
 It calls `MapOutputTracker` to fill the `ShuffleBlockFetcherIterator` in read
 ### read: